General Counselor (Career Emphasis) (Full-time Tenure-Track Faculty Position)

 1. Provide comprehensive counseling services to students, including: academic, career, and personal counseling on a drop-in and appointment basis both day and evening

-2. Provide group counseling sessions, orientations, workshops, and other activities to support students getting information and support related to college success
+2. Provide group counseling sessions, orientations, workshops, and other activities to support students getting information and support related to college and career success

 3. Assist students to understand educational options, clarify educational goals, engage in educational and career planning, participate in the development of Student Educational Plans (SEPs) and course selection

 4. Serve as counseling faculty lead for career counseling and assessment resources, and coordination with career and technical programs on campus